Nostromos/qli/README.md

 ## Overview

 A command-line quiz application written in Go that reads questions from CSV files and challenges users against a timer.
+Built as part of the [Gophercises](https://gophercises.com/) exercise series by Jon Calhoun.

 ## Features